mt-class/georgetown-multilingual/project.md

 ----------------
 Your project proposal should be ready at the start of class on February 7th.
 Groups will be randomly selected to present and you may not end up presenting until the 9th.
-Unlike the Machine Translation course, you are not required to meet with the instructor before the project proposal and there is no written proposal.
+You are not required to meet with the instructor before the project proposal and there is no written proposal.
 However, by the mid-point checkpoint, a much more formal research proposal will be due and your group will need to meet with the